 2. IAMS Proactive Health Large Breed Adult Dry Dog Food

-- Contains one (1) 30 pound Bag of IAMS Proactive Health Adult Large Breed Dry Dog Food Chicken
+- Contains one (1) 30 lb. bag of IAMS Adult Large Breed Dry Dog Food Chicken

 Designed for bigger mutts, this food also has chicken as the first ingredient, and even pushes the corn down a spot on the list.
 However, it’s still there, and it’s accompanied by a whole lot of other grains.